Vitamin Sea: The Top Oceanic Superfoods

 What it does for you: These different salts contain a wide variety of minerals that aid in optimal immune, hormone, and electrolyte balance.

 How to use it: Use these superfood salts like you would use any salt – sprinkled on food for a fuller and more satisfying flavor.
 You can also simulate a dip in the sea by adding sea salt to your bath.
 Just pour two cups of one of these salts into your bath and soak up the healing properties straight through your skin.
 It may be a little pricey to do this, but it’s way cheaper than a trip to Hawaii!

 Krill are tiny crustaceans found in every ocean, and there are more of these little guys on the planet than any other creature!
 Imagine picking any species – even humans – and putting them all together on a scale.
 All the krill would weigh more!

-What they do for you: Most of us are lacking healthy fats, specifically the omega-3s, which contributes to health problems like depression, heart disease, arthritis, and inflammation.
-Krill oil is superior in many ways, to conventional fish oil.
+What they do for you: Most of us are lacking healthy fats, specifically omega-3s, which contribute to health problems like depression, heart disease, arthritis, and inflammation.
+Krill oil is superior in many ways to conventional fish oil.
 It contains 50 times more of the powerful antioxidant astaxanthin, along with beneficial phospholipids phosphatidylcholine and phosphatidylserine that you need for optimal cellular, hormone, brain, and nerve health.

 How to use it: Krill oil is usually sold in capsules.
 Take them, like any supplement, according to package instructions.
 I’m a big fan of Neptune krill oil (NKO) and take it daily for two reasons: first, it’s one of the most nutrient-dense kinds of krill oil, and second, I think anything with the word “Neptune” in front of it sounds cool.